-Export multiple pages to HTML, XML, or PDF
+Export multiple pages to HTML or PDF

-If you want to export a space or selected pages in a space to HTML, XML, or PDF, Confluence can create a zipped archive of the HTML or XML files, or a single, downloadable PDF file.
+If you want to export a space - or selected pages in a space - to HTML or PDF, Confluence can create a zipped archive of the HTML, or a single, downloadable PDF file.

 PDF export is useful you're producing a printable user manual from your documentation space for example.
-The HTML export can be used to convert your site content to a static website, and finally the XML export can be used to import your space content into another Confluence space (running the same or later version of Confluence).
+The HTML export can be used to convert your site content to a static website.

-To export pages to HTML, XML, or PDF:
+To export pages to HTML or PDF:

-- 1. Go to the space and choose Space tools>Content Tools from the bottom of the sidebar - 2.
-ChooseExport - 3.
-Select eitherHTML,XML, or PDF, then chooseNext - 4.
-Select the type of export: - Normal Export (HTML and PDF) to produce an HTML or PDF file containing ONLY the pages that you have permission to view. - Full Export (XML) to produce an XML file containing all the pages in the space, including those that you do not have permission to view. - Custom Export if you want to export selected pages only, or if you want to exclude comments from the export.
+- 1. Go to the space and choose Space tools > Content Tools from the bottom of the sidebar - 2.
+Select Export - 3.
+Select one of the following formats: - a.
+HTML export an HTML file containing only the pages you have permission to view.
+With this format, you have two options: - Normal Export generate an HTML file for each page in the space, except for blogs, comments, and attachments. - Custom Export generate an HTML file of only the pages you've selected.